roccotr/vagrant_orion/README.md

-# Debian Jessie Docker host
+# Orion on Debian Jessie Docker host

 Setup for a Debian Jessie Docker host machine.